nsde/webcopy/README.md

 # WebCopy
 💻 Copy a website and host it on your device!
-Also avaiable for terminal usage.
+Also avaiable for CLI usage.

 # Installation
 Install the modules using Pip